 Most hackerspaces choose RepRap as their first group project and it’s easy to see why.
 It is low cost ($600-$1000 to build) and includes elements of software, hardware, and electronic, mechanical, robotic and even chemical engineering.
 It is also a lot of fun to build and play with and seems to really capture peoples imagination and get people talking.
 The thingiverse website gives an idea of the kind of things you can print on it and a segment on the ABC Catalyst TV program in 2012 gave a good simple introduction to 3D printing.

 Gold Coast TechSpace have built two RepRaps, and the third is under construction.
-One will remain in the Space, the 2nd will hopefully go on the road to schools, libraries and to other groups to demonstrate what the technology can do, and hopefully inspire people to build their own.
+They are used at the Space, and are also taken out on the road to schools, libraries and to other groups, to demonstrate what the technology can do and hopefully inspire people to build their own.
 Several of our members have now built their own RepRaps and other types of 3D printers as well.

 Arduino is officially described as “an open-source electronics prototyping platform based on flexible, easy-to-use hardware and software”.
 They are relatively inexpensive, so we are using them for more than just prototyping.
 So far, apart from learning on them, we tend to create specialised one-off or low volume products with them and leave embedded in the finished product.